eprbell/rp2/README.dev.md

 ### Design Guidelines
 RP2 code adheres to these principles:
-* immutability: generally data structures are read-only (the only exceptions are for data structures that would incur a major complexity increase without write permission: e.g. node in AVL tree).
+* immutability: generally data structures are read-only (the only exceptions are for data structures that would incur a major complexity increase without write permission: e.g. AVL tree node).
   * class fields are private (prepended with double-underscore).
 Fields that need public access have a read-only property.
 Write-properties are not used;
   * @dataclass classes have `frozen=True`
 * runtime checks: parameters of public functions are type-checked at runtime: